 Cut.
 Shape.
 Focus.
 Tune.

-Daylight Tuneable allows for fine-tuning of the daylight color temperature from 5,000 K to 6,500 K with increased brightness over the L10-C, and is particularly suited to applications requiring precise matching to daylight balanced light sources.
+Tungsten Tuneable allows for fine-tuning of the tungsten color temperature from 2,600 K to 3,600 K with increased brightness over the L10-C, and is particularly suited to applications requiring precise matching to conventional tungsten lampheads.

 The L10 is the brightest and largest L-Series lamphead to date.
 Its substantial 10 inch Fresnel lens and powerful output allow for more distant fixture placement and the wrapping of light around objects in a natural and pleasing way.
 At more than twice the brightness of the L7, the L10 is also one of the brightest LED Fresnels on the market.